vladbph/cymatix-doc/README.md

 __`<UNK>`__ is used in training sets to mark words that are not in the vocabulary of the training set.

 # Placement slot deduction
-`Placement slot deduction` is used when we don't know all the values of the slot that we want to deduce.
-What we can do in this case is to create utterances that make sufficient context to be sure that even unkown word is something that we are looking for.
+`Placement slot deduction` is used when we don't know all the values of the slot type.
+That is the type of the slot is not complete or unknown.
+Training set must include utterances that create sufficient, high probability context to be sure that unkown word is something that we are looking for at some particular place in the utterance.
+We will not be dicussing here whether this is good or bad way leaving it to developers.
 Example:
 ```
 .define